UndeadZeratul/uzHDAddon/README.md

 ### Monster Sprite Changes

+#### Imp Variants

+When playing id Doom, the three main imp variants (Fighter, Mage, and Healer) now have more distinct color palettes.
+_Credits: Karla_

 #### Ghost Squadron

 When playing id Doom, the ghost squadron translation has been updated to match the rest of the reskin thematically.